 Sign Up to Bet Online from Anywhere

-You no longer need to visit an Illinois casino to sign up for sports betting in the state.
+You need to visit an Illinois casino to sign up for sports betting in the state.

 Illinois originally instituted an 18-month rollout period for online betting, requiring bettors to visit a retail sportsbook location at a casino or racetrack to verify their online betting accounts.

 This restriction has been lifted and re-imposed several times during 2020.
-Fully remote registration is currently authorized in Illinois, and is widely expected to continue indefinitely.
+Remote registration is currently unavailable in Illinois.

 IL sportsbooks are required to check user’s location whenever they attempt to place a wager or fund their accounts.